swoole/docker-swoole/examples/35-debug-with-yasd/README.md

 * Before starting the Docker container, please make sure Docker environment variable `PHP_IDE_CONFIG` is properly set.
 In this example, it's set to "serverName=demo", where "demo" is the server name set in _Phpstorm_.
 * Starting from _yasd_ v0.3.9, you can use a domain/host name instead of an address IP for option `yasd.remote_host`, e.g., "yasd.remote_host=host.docker.internal".
 * To debug HTTP calls, you don't have to use a browser.
 In some cases, `curl` is a better choice, especially when debugging HTTP POST/PUT/DELETE requests.
+* When debugging with _yasd_, please make sure that PHP extension _blackfire_ is not installed or enabled.
+Otherwise, you might see Segmentation Fault in the output.

 ## Additional Commands for Local Development